Alfresco/alfresco-ng2-components/docs/user-guide/search-configuration-guide.md

    ![Search chips layout](../docassets/images/search-chip-layout.png)

-The layout is generated for current/selected search configuration.
+The layout is generated for the default/selected search configuration.

 ### Steps involved in search configuration
-It consists of three steps to configure a proper search
+In the three steps you can specify the search configuration. i.e

     1. Identify the search use case
     2. find/construct search query
-    3. Feed that in adf search configuration section
+    3. Add it in the adf search configuration section

 You may find it useful to check out the following resources for background information